darryl-h/PANSPOTTR/README.md

 • Several database schemas
 • Database contents."
 🧠 It's important to note that the script only manages plain text files, and not `.docx`, `.pdf`, or `.rtf` files or databases, and other more capable (and probably costly) tools would be required for this.
+🧠 While it's possible to impliment the parsing of `.docx` using a library like `docx`, `.pdf` using a library like `PyPDF2`, or `.rtf` using a library like `rtf_to_text` files, it would come at the cost of chunking files which are not possible easily with these files types.
+This script is optomized for low memory usage to reduce the impact to systems.

 ## PCI DSS 3.2.1 control A3.2.5
 which states "Implement a data-discovery methodology to confirm PCI DSS scope and to locate all sources and locations of clear-text PAN at least quarterly and upon significant changes to the cardholder environment or processes.